F5Networks/f5-ci-docs/docs/marathon/index.rst

 General Prerequisites
 ---------------------

-The F5 Mesos/Marathon Integration's documentation set assumes that you:
+The F5 Container Integration for Mesos Marathon documentation set assumes that you:

 - already have a `Mesos cluster`_ running;
 - are familiar with the `Marathon Web Interface`_ ;